Instructional Days/Hours During the 2022-23 School Year

 24 P.S. § 5-520.1

 Section 520.1 of the School Code provides flexibility in the event of an emergency that prevents a school entity from being able to provide for the attendance of all pupils or usual hours of classes.
 PDE considers the World Health Organization-declared Coronavirus disease (COVID-19) global pandemic an emergency as contemplated by section 520.1.
 Accordingly, local governing boards have the authority to enact temporary provisions as set forth in section 520.1 during the period of the pandemic response and should consult their solicitor in this regard.
 Any school entity that enacts such temporary provisions must submit the following to the Secretary of Education (Secretary) for approval: (1) board meeting minutes demonstrating approval of the temporary provisions, and (2) the temporary provisions adopted, including the school entity's proposed calendar and academic schedule.
-Beginning July 1, 2021, such information shall be submitted with or as an amended component of the school entity's Health and Safety Plan at
+Beginning July 1, 2022 and before May 1, 2023, such information shall be submitted with or as an amended component of the school entity's Health and Safety Plan at

 RA-EDContinuityofED@pa.gov.
 Upon receipt, the Secretary will review to ensure board approval and that the school entity's plan accounts for at least 180 days and 990/900 hours of instruction.